A Theory of Conversion Relations for Prefixed Units of Measure: Unit Conversion Relations

 \end{definition}

+\begin{ENOW} \begin{remark} The notion of coherence given here is a formal remodeling of the one used by the SI; recall Example~\ref{ex:root-si}.
+We take the semantic characterization, namely a conversion factor of one, as the actual definition.
+The pseudo-syntactic characterization shall be recovered later as a result for \emph{regular} conversions, that are algebraically complete but otherwise sparse; see Theorem~\ref{thm:reg-eval}. \end{remark} \end{ENOW}

-\begin{example}[SI Unit Coherence] The conversion relation of the seven canonical base units of the SI is trivially coherent, since they are pairwise incovertible.
-In addition, the SI recognizes 22 derived units with coherent conversion rules.
+\begin{example}[SI Unit Coherence] The conversion relation of the seven canonical base units of the SI is trivially coherent in the more general sense, since they are pairwise inconvertible.
+In addition, the SI recognizes 22 derived units with coherent conversion rules, see Section~\ref{si-co}.
 By contrast, many traditional units, such as the \emph{hour}~($\mathrm{h}$), are convertible but not coherently so: $\conv{\mathrm{h}}{3600}{\mathrm{s}}$. \end{example}